Quincy17/Quincy17/README.md

 ---

-- 🔭 I’m currently working on **Chemulation-VR – an educational app to learn chemistry**
 - 💬 I’m currently working on **HashConv – a private chat application with N2N encryption**
 - 🌱 I’m currently learning **VR Development with Unity for Meta Quest**